APEC Philippines 2015: Bilateral meetings

 Aside from the Economic Leaders' Meeting itself, some leaders met with each other in separate bilateral meetings within the week of the leaders' meet.

-Chilean President Michelle Bachelet and Mexican President Enrique Peña Nieto were hosted state visits by Aquino at the Malacañang Palace on 16 and 17 November, respectively, prior to the meeting.
+Chilean President Michelle Bachelet and Mexican President Enrique Peña Nieto were hosted state visits by Aquino at Malacañang Palace on 16 and 17 November, respectively, prior to the meeting.

 Aquino met with U.S. President Barack Obama on 18 November.
 During their meeting, Obama reassured the United States' commitment to assisting the Philippines in resolving the territorial disputes in the South China Sea through joint exercises between the AFP and the United States Armed Forces, known as Balikatan ("shoulder-to-shoulder").
 Prior to the meeting, Obama met with the Philippine Navy and visited the BRP Gregorio del Pilar (PF-15), where he announced that the U.S. government would donate the research vessel RV Melville and two Hamilton-class cutters to the Philippine Navy, one of which will be the USCGC Boutwell (WHEC-719).
 Aquino also met with Russian Prime Minister Dmitry Medvedev later that day.

 Japanese Prime Minister Shinzō Abe and Obama held a bilateral meeting on 19 November and talked about issues on the reallocation of U.S. Marines from the US base in Okinawa to Guam and the planned Trans-Pacific Partnership.